Stoning to Death: A Violation of the Qur'an

 The true believing men and women are united by their strong faith in Allah and behave in the best manner possible.
 The Qur'an governs their behaviour.
 In a community of true believers, if lewd behaviour is proven between two people, they should be appropriately punished.
 However, instead of following the Qur'an, so-called Muslims have introduced a different punishment.

-The Qur'an has paved the way for those who love Allah and desire the paradise of Allah.
+The Qur'an has paved the way for those who love Allah and desire the eternal Paradise of Allah.
 One aspect which the Qur'an addresses for believers is their conduct among themselves.
 Allah sets high moral standards for male and female believers in their interaction with one another.

 Allah strongly prohibits sex outside of marriage.
 Allah states that believers must not come near adultery or fornication (17:32) and they must also not allow it to breed in a society of believers.
 It is for these reasons, Allah states the following: